Who was Libya’s Saif al-Islam Gaddafi?

 - list 3 of 3Moscow confirms Russian forces helped repel ISIL attack on Niger airport

-Figures close to him, including his political adviser, Abdullah Othman, and his lawyer, Khaled el-Zaydi, confirmed his death on Tuesday, although the exact circumstances are still unclear.
+But figures close to him, including his political adviser Abdullah Othman and his lawyer Khaled el-Zaydi confirmed his death on Tuesday, although the exact circumstances are still unclear.

-He remained prominent throughout the violence that gripped Libya in the wake of the Arab Spring protests, which led to a civil war.
+He remained prominent throughout the violence that gripped Libya in the wake of the Arab Spring.
 There were numerous allegations against him of torture and extreme violence against opponents of his father’s rule.
 By February 2011, he was on a United Nations sanctions list and was banned from travelling.

-In March 2011, NATO began bombing Libya after the UN authorised “all necessary measures” to protect civilians from Gaddafi’s forces in the civil war.
+In June 2011, he announced that his father was willing to hold elections and to step down if he did not win them.
+However, NATO rejected the offer and the bombardment of Libya continued.

-In June 2011, Saif al-Islam announced that his father was willing to hold elections and to step down if he did not win them.
-However, NATO rejected the offer, and the bombardment of Libya continued.
+As an internationally prominent negotiator and influencer, Saif al-Islam could claim a number of victories and prominent roles.

-By the end of June, the International Criminal Court (ICC) had issued an arrest warrant against Saif al-Islam, but he remained at large until after the death of his father and his brother, Mutassim, in Sirte, on October 20, 2011.
+By the end of June 2011, the International Criminal Court (ICC) issued an arrest warrant against him, but he remained at large until after the death of his father Muammar and his brother Mutassim in Sirte, on October 20, 2011.

 Prison

-At the time, Saif al-Islam’s defence lawyers feared that a trial in Libya would not be motivated by justice, but a desire for revenge.
-The UN estimated that up to 15,000 people were killed in the conflict, while Libya’s National Transitional Council placed the figure as high as 30,000.
+At the time, Saif al-Islam’s defence lawyers feared that a trial in Libya would not be motivated by justice, but would be motivated by a desire for revenge.
+The UN had estimated that up to 15,000 people were killed in the conflict, while Libya’s National Transitional Council placed the figure as high as 30,000.

-In 2014, Saif al-Islam appeared via videolink in the Tripoli court where his trial was held, as he was imprisoned in Zintan at the time.
+In 2014, Saif al-Islam appeared via video link in the Tripoli courtroom where his trial was held, as he was incarcerated in Zintan at the time.
 In July 2015, the Tripoli court sentenced him to death in absentia.

-However, in 2017, he was released by the Abu Bakr as-Siddiq Battalion, a militia that controlled Zintan, as part of an amnesty issued by Libya’s eastern authorities, which are not recognised internationally.
+However, in 2017 he was released by the Abu Bakr al-Siddiq Battalion – a militia that controls Zintan – as part of an amnesty issued by Libya’s eastern authorities, which are not recognised internationally.

-But he did not re-emerge publicly for years, and continued to be wanted by the ICC.
-In July 2021, Saif al-Islam gave a rare interview to The New York Times, in which he accused authorities in Libya of being “afraid of … elections”.
+But he did not reemerge publically for years, and continued to be wanted by the ICC.
+In July 2021 he gave a rare interview to the New York Times, in which he accused authorities in Libya of being “afraid of … elections”.

-Explaining his underground persona, he said he had “been away from the Libyan people for 10 years”.
+Explaining his underground persona at the time, he said that he had “been away from the Libyan people for 10 years.

 “You need to come back slowly, slowly.
 Like a striptease,” he added.